ropensci/roweb3/content/blog/2023-04-20-champions-program-teams/index.md

 {{< figure src = "/img/team/lukas-mentor.jpeg" class = "pull-left" width = "300" alt = "Profile photo of Laura DeCicco" caption = "<center><strong>Laura DeCicco</strong></center>">}}

+Laura comes from Madison, WI USA.
+She works for the United States Geological Survey developing and maintaining several R packages.
+She is excited to be a mentor for the inaugural cohort of rOpenSci Champions.

-We're excited to have both xxxx and xxx be part of the Champions program and can't wait to see what this partnership yields.
-Stay-tuned for the next series of introductions 😉 .
+We're excited to have Victor's project on the Champions program and Laura as his mentor.
+We can't wait to see the results of the work of this team.
+Stay-tuned for the next team introduction 😉 .